cocos/cocos-docs/en/index.md

 Welcome to the **Cocos Creator User Manual**! **Cocos Creator** is a free, cross-platform, game development tool based on **Cocos2d-x**.
 This is a comprehensive and detailed guide to help you get started with designing and developing games.

-**Note**: Please select the corresponding version of the manual in the upper right corner according to the version of Cocos Creator you are using.
+> **Note**: please select the corresponding version of the manual in the upper right corner according to the version of Cocos Creator you are using.

 ## What's New